shmyaksi/installation-grafana/README.md

 Here I give you an example for instalattion on Ubuntu 18.04

-Using Linux console,write these commands:
+Using Linux terminal,write these commands:

 **Step 1.** Firstly, we should directly install Docker: